nicole-m-martin/portfolio/README.md

 - Work on portfolio at least 4 days a week to meet deadline.

 ##### 10/21/21:
 Started with create-react-app.
 Cleaned up skeleton and added folders/files to start building out each component.
+Registered domain name.
+Started planning color/design work.